barotto/IBMulator/README.md

 #### Default key bindings

+These are the default key bindings defined in the `keymap.map` file:

 * <kbd>CTRL</kbd>+<kbd>F1</kbd>     : GUI mode action 1:
     * in Compact mode: toggle the main interface window
     * in Realistic mode: toggle zoomed view